Guillamon/master-data-science/Report.md

 &nbsp;

-At that moment I was new to Time Series, but this **looked a lot like white noise.**
+At that moment I was new to Time Series, but this **kind of resembled white noise.**
 It had been a brave move, but could it have been foolish too?

 ### Chapter 3: The  Dismal Data Of Dolphin

 Luckily, my company used an ERP sytem, that ran on a **Microsoft SQL Server** as a database.
-The core of the data I would use would come from here.
+The core of the data I would use came from here.
 I **connected the database to RStudio** and queried from there, loading the data to the environment.
 However, if any poor soul ever needs to run my code, the data is uploaded in my **Git repo as CSVs**.
 Incidentally, other sources of data were used to get holiday calendars, for which ics files were parsed and pdfs scraped.

 Of course, data was anonimized to keep curious cats from fishing around.